manoVaturi/standwithus/README.md

 Features

-The website features a short quiz that tests users' knowledge of Israel and the Middle East.
+1. The website features a short quiz that tests users' knowledge of Israel and the Middle East.

-Users who answer the quiz correctly are entered into a lottery to win a prize.
+2. Users who answer the quiz correctly are entered into a lottery to win a prize.

-The website also features a blog section that provides information about StandWithUs and its work.
+3. The website also features a blog section that provides information about StandWithUs and its work.

 Technologies

+1. HTML
+2. CSS
+3. ReactJS
+4. ExpressJS
+5. Node.js
+6. Installation

-HTML CSS ReactJS ExpressJS Node.js Installation To install the website, you will need to have the following installed:
+    To install the website, you will need to have the following installed:

 Node.js NPM Once you have these installed, you can install the website by running the following command:

 npm install

 Usage To run the website, you can run the following command:

-npm run start

 The website will then be accessible at http://localhost:3000.